codewithfaizan/codewithfaizan/README.md

 ### <img src="logo.png" width='1100' align="center"/>
-<h1 align = "center">Developer</h1>

 ### &nbsp; <h2 >About me</h1>

  - I am Mohammed Faizan, learning Full Stack Web Development in MERN Stack.
 I am a currently in the final year of Computer Science Engineering.
+ - I was a Scholar at Code For India Foundation where I learned Web Development in MERN Stack.
+I have built Projects using Recact, NodeJS, MongoDB.
+ -

-I live in Hyderabad, India.
-I am DESIGN enthusiast.
+ - I am DESIGN enthusiast.
+I Design UI on Figma

 I am looking out for opportunities to learn relearn skillsets in Web dev and participation in Projects.